Red Deer Home Sales Update: Is the Market Shifting in 2026?

-The chart below shows Red Deer detached home sales in 2025 and the 6 years prior.
+The chart below will show Red Deer detached home sales in 2026 and the 7 years prior.
 This allows readers to compare home sales each year and each month.*year to date.

 Detached homes